-As compensation for serving on our Board of Directors, each of our independent directors receives an annual fee of \$20,000, an additional \$1,000 for each Board of Directors meeting attended, and an additional \$1,000 for each committee meeting attended if such committee meeting takes place on a day other than when the full Board of Directors meets.
+As compensation for serving on our Board of Directors, each of our independent directors receives an annual fee of \$20,000, an additional \$1,000 for each Board of Directors meeting attended, and an additional \$1,000 for each committee meeting attended.
 In addition, the chairperson of the Audit Committee receives an annual fee of \$3,000, and the chairpersons of each of the Compensation and Ethics, Nominating and Corporate Governance committees receive annual fees of \$1,000 for their additional services in these capacities.
 In addition, we reimburse our directors for their reasonable out-of-pocket expenses incurred in connection with their board service, including those incurred for attendance at Board of Directors and committee meetings.

 On July 11, 2006, we adopted the Joint Directors Nonqualified Excess Plan of Gladstone Commercial Corporation, Gladstone Capital Corporation and Gladstone Investment Corporation (the "Deferred Compensation Plan").
-Effective January 1, 2007, the Deferred Compensation Plan provided our non-employee directors with the opportunity to voluntarily defer director fees on a pre-tax basis, and to invest such deferred amounts in self-directed investment accounts.
+Effective January 1, 2008, the Deferred Compensation Plan provided our non-employee directors with the opportunity to voluntarily defer director fees on a pre-tax basis, and to invest such deferred amounts in self-directed investment accounts.
 The Deferred Compensation Plan does not allow us to make discretionary contributions to the account of any director.
-To date no director fees have been deferred pursuant to this plan.
+To date, no director fees have been deferred pursuant to this plan.

 We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service to us.
 Our Board of Directors may change the compensation of our independent directors in its discretion.
-None of our independent directors received any compensation from us during the fiscal year ended December 31, 2007 other than for Board of Directors or committee service and meeting fees.
+None of our independent directors received any compensation from us during the fiscal year ended December 31, 2008 other than for Board of Directors or committee service and meeting fees.